vkacherov/azure-app-service-workshop/lab4/README.md

 You should immediately start seeing the telemetry annotations in your code (more details below).

 ## View the code telemetry using CodeLens
-Once the AI SDK is installed and bootstrapped navigate to your controller (index.js in our case) and notice the AI CodeLens annotations above each route.
-The telemetry will show some quick statistics about the number of requests, failures and response time.
+Once the AI SDK is installed and bootstrapped, navigate to your controller (index.js in our case) and notice the AI CodeLens annotations above each route.
+You can see some quick statistics about the number of requests, failures and average response time.
 Click on the annotation to get additional details.

 ![AI CodeLens](/images/lab4-ai-telemetry-ide.png)